Arranging a power of attorney

 If you developed a serious illness or were involved in an accident and lost mental capacity, not even your spouse would be able to make vital decisions about your affairs.
 For example, if you had a drawdown pension, they wouldn’t be able to access your pension or money in investments – which could create difficulties in an already stressful period.

-You should set up a lasting power of attorney in case you become too ill to run your own finances.
+You should set up a lasting power of attorney in case you become physically or mentally unable to manage your own finances.

 Lasting power of attorney (LPA)